-Demosaicing sets what method is used for the process of "demosaicing" RAW files' raw data - converting it into a form usable by a computer.
+Demosaicing sets what method is used for demosaicing - for turning raw sensor data into a picture.

-Method AHD The AHD method is superb at reconstructing horizontal and vertical lines.
-It is less useful when working with pictures that have large monochromatic surfaces with strong noise.
-In these cases it can cause distortions to the picture that can become quite noticeable if the picture is sharpened.
-The method named Wenmiao Lu handles large monochromatic surfaces well, but is weak in handling places with very fine details.
+The AHD method is superb at reconstructing horizontal and vertical lines.
+Its is less useful when working with pictures that have large monochromatic surfaces with strong noise.
+Using AHD with such pictures can cause ugly artifacts after sharpening.
+The Wenmiao Lu method handles large monochromatic surfaces well, but is weak in handling places with very fine details.
 The VCD and IDCDmethods work similarly; they are a good replacement for AHD when editing pictures with severe noise.
-Bilinear - this is the simplest interpolation method, and is mostly provided due to how universal it is.
+Bilinear is the simplest interpolation method, and is mostly provided due to how universal it is.

-Artifact suppression sets the amount of suppression of color defects that arise during demosaicing.
-When this value is at its maximum, slight noise reduction is also applied before demosaicing.
+Use Artifact suppression to set how strongly Zoner suppresses color defects created during demosaicing.
+When this value is set to its maximum, slight noise reduction is also applied before demosaicing.